 I also made a ghost baby and intend to make spider egg sacks (with balloons as a base form.)
 We put the ghost baby in an old stroller and lit it with a flashlight.
 A stroller, by the way, is a brilliant addition to trick or treating!
 We had the storage below the stroller for: a garage door opener/keys, water bottles, snacks for the kids, an area for extra candy (bring shopping bags to keep the candy separated), and a place for the costume parts that my kids always shed as we walk around.
 Go big or go home, right?
 Anyway, the baby was a fun way to bring a part of our display with us.

 I’d love to see your versions and please remember to include where you got your instructions if you share your creation!
-I want to send a big thank you out to everyone who has visited this page!
-I have had over 10,000 views just in October 2017!
 If you are interested in making any of my projects here the links are below the photos!